lukwies/okapi/Readme.md

 # Okapi

 Okapi is a tool to speed up and simplify your API development.<br>
+It can be used for documentation, interaction with APIs and code generation.<br>

 ## Features
 - Create API documentations